nicholas-chin/faker-tutorial-2025-Summer/README.md

 1. Click on "Run all cells" button to make sure all the python code is executed, so you can learn from the results.
    - <img width="700" height="1000" alt="image" src="https://github.com/user-attachments/assets/719b88de-41cb-40f9-ad0a-abb1e0b30ea6" />
 1. Review and run individual cell as needed.
-1. Feel free to modify the "Try it yourself" at cell 13, write it, run it, experiment and have fun!
+1. Feel free to modify the python code in cell 13 "Try it out", write it, run it, experiment and have fun!

 # Number of Records
 You can set the number of records needed at cell 7.